-Grants will be judged according to following criteria:
+be judged according to following criteria:

-1. Cover page
+r page 5 points

-- A) Title of the project.
+Title of the project.

-- B) Name of the entity making application
+Name of the entity making application

-- C) Name, address, telephone number, E-mail, Fax number, area, and county of the contact person.
+Name, address, telephone number, E-mail, Fax number, area, and coperson.
+This must be a homemaker member . unty of the contact

+Names of Committee members

+osal 50 points

+- · · ·

+•

+Any other support information.

+line with project events, programs, leaders 20 points

+et 15 points

+1

+funding, sponsors, in-kind services, etc.

+ation and expected impact of this project.
+10 points

+r page Title of the project.
+Name of the entity making application Name, address, telephone number, E-mail, Fax number, area, and co person.
 This must be a homemaker member.

-- D) Names of Committee members

-2. Proposal

-- A) Purpose of the project and what you hope to accomplish. - B) Project description (workshop, lecture, trip). - C) Target audience. - D) Publicity and advertising of the project. - E) Any other support information.

-3. Time line with project events, programs, leaders
+Names of Committee members Disal Purpose of the project and what you hope to accomplish.
+Project description (workshop, lecture, trip).
+Target audience.
+Publicity and advertising of the project.
+Any other support information. line with project events, programs, leaders et Include all expenses for the proposal Include all income - grant, registration fees, Area or County Council funding, sponsors, in-kind services, etc.

-4. Budget

-- A) Include all expenses for the proposal - B) Include all income grant, registration fees, Area or County Council funding, sponsors, in-kind services, etc.

-5. Evaluation and expected impact of this project.